 A small open randomized trial assessed the efficacy of anakinra as a steroid-sparing agent in patients with AOSD with active disease despite treatment with prednisolone ≥10 mg/d, with or without concomitant DMARD use.
 Additionally, multiple retrospective studies, case series, and >80 case reports identified anakinra’s role in AOSD.

 2) Canakinumab is a fully humanized monoclonal antibody against IL-1.
-Unlike anakinra, it has a much longer half-life (26 days vs 6 hours).
+Unlike anakinra, it has a much longer half-life (26 days vs 6 h).
 Nine papers including data on 110 patients have been published to date (2016-2021) on canakinumab’s use as a treatment for AOSD.
 The EMA also approved it for this purpose; however, its cost is prohibitively high for many.

 3) Rilonacept is a dimeric fusion protein that neutralizes IL-1.
 It is administered once a week.
 The evidence for this drug is limited to 2 case reports of patients with AOSD who were refractory to prednisone, methotrexate, and anakinra but responded to rilonacept.
 It is currently not licensed for use in AOSD in the United States or Europe.